How to Talk to Your Daughter or Son if They Have an Eating Disorder: What to Say, What Not to Say

-Advice for parents: if your daughter has an eating disorder, here are my top 10 recommendations
+Advice for parents: if your daughter or son has an eating disorder, here are my top 10 recommendations

 You may be seeing changes in your daughter’s demeanour, like increased emotional outbursts, withdrawing to her room more often, and avoiding situations where she has to eat with the family.
 I’ve put together some general advice that I give to the parents of my clients, who are unsure how they can help.
 I hope these recommendations are helpful for you.